brainsik/virtualenv-burrito/README.md

 Virtualenv Burrito was inspired by
 [Pycon sprinters](http://us.pycon.org/2011/sprints/) who wasted time getting virtualenv setup so they could start hacking on code.
-It's depressingly complicated to quickly setup the wonderful virtualenv + virtualenvwrapper environment.
+It's sadly complicated to quickly setup the wonderful virtualenv + virtualenvwrapper environment.
 Depending on your system you may end up yak shaving with setuptools, distribute, virtualenv, virtulenvwrapper, .bashrc, PyPI,